How to Make a Whole Chicken Fly

 You're sold.
 You know that whole chicken is a Most Valuable Ingredient and there's a bird sitting in your fridge right now.
 So what do you do with it?
 We've cooked up some easy, flexible recipes, each one sure to liven up a simple bird.

-(Note: The larger the bird, the better the results.
-The breast of a smaller bird may dry out before the thigh meat is fully cooked.)
-Heat oven to 425°F. Remove giblets and pat chicken dry, inside and out, with paper towels, then add salt and pepper both inside and out.
+Preheat oven to 425°F. Remove giblets and pat chicken dry, inside and out, with paper towels, then add salt and pepper both inside and out.
 Place chicken on a rack inside a roasting pan.
 Roast for 18 to 25 minutes per pound; chicken is done when a meat thermometer inserted in the thickest part of the thigh (without touching the bone) registers 165°F, or when the drumstick wiggles freely and juices run clear.
 Let rest 15 minutes before serving.

 In a food processor or with a fork, combine 3 tablespoons of butter and 1 tablespoon of finely chopped herbs (try parsley, tarragon, dill, or any combination).
 Loosen the chicken's skin and slide the mixture underneath, in the cavity and on top of the breast.

 Combine olive oil, butter, 1 clove of minced garlic and 1 tablespoon of finely chopped fresh rosemary.
 Using your fingers, work mixture under the skin of the chicken.
 Squeeze the juice of half a lemon over the top, and squeeze the other half inside the cavity.
 Put one squeezed half inside the cavity.
 Sprinkle with salt and pepper.